rxtan2/DIDAN/README.md

 1. Python 3.6
 2. Pytorch version 1.2.0

+# Download NeuralNews Dataset

+Please follow the instructions here (https://cs-people.bu.edu/rxtan/projects/didan/) to download the NeuralNews dataset.
+In particular, download this file (https://drive.google.com/file/d/1rswGdNNfl4HoP9trslP0RUrcmSbg1_RD/view?usp=sharing) and place it into the data folder.

 # Preprocess Data

+### Image Features
+For each image, we extract 36 region features using a Faster-RCNN model (https://github.com/peteanderson80/bottom-up-attention) that is pretrained on Visual Genome.
+The region features for each image is stored separately as a .npy file.

+### Language Features
 To convert the articles and captions into the required input format, please go to https://github.com/nlpyang/PreSumm/blob/master/README.md and carry out steps 3 to 5 of data preparation.

 # Required Arguments